GSA/piv-guides/pages/template-2.md

 ### TEMPLATE ENDS HERE
 ___

-# Resources for Writing and Style
+# Writing and Style

 For the FICAM Guides, general writing guidelines include:

   * All pages should be brief.
   * Use titles to help the user identify "jumping off points" for information.
   * Paragraphs should be short.
-  * All text should be written in plain language as much as possible.
+  * All text should be written in plain language and a user-friendly tone as much as possible.
   * Use numbered steps, bullet lists, and graphics whenever possible.

 The following references provide additional information about plain language, writing, and style: